embarktrucks/tensorflow-cmake/README.md

 # tensorflow-cmake
 Integrate TensorFlow with CMake projects effortlessly.

+To install tensorflow to /usr/local from source run
+`sudo ./build.sh temp/ /usr/local`

 ## TensorFlow
 [TensorFlow](https://www.tensorflow.org/) is an amazing tool for machine learning and intelligence using computational graphs.
 TensorFlow includes APIs for both Python and C++, although the C++ API is slightly less documented.
 However, the most standard